SCUBA travel

 Thingvellir is a national park.
 The area is on the tectonic plate boundaries of the Mid-Atlantic Ridge.
 There is amazing crystal-clear diving in the rifts between the European and American plates at Silfra and Daviosgja.

-Video by Sebastiaan van Aard, who was making his first dive in a dry suit.
+Diving in Iceland by Sebastiaan van Aard, who was making his first dive in a dry suit.

 Silfra is 50 km North East of Reykavik.
 At 2-4 oC you need a dry suit.